Opponents have slim chance of reversing parole board decision releasing convicted killer of Richmond officer

 MacKnight said fellow officers immediately began cordoning off Broad Street so that the ambulance carrying Connors “could run at warp speed safely” to what was then the Medical College of Virginia Hospital.

-"I was there," said MacKnight, growing emotional as he recalled scramble to save Connors life.
-"It was a very congested area.
-And I left the person [he had earlier arrested] in my car, and I made sure there was enough room for the ambulance to get in."
+“I was there,” said MacKnight, growing emotional as he recalled the scramble to save Connors’ life.
+“It was a very congested area.
+And I left the person [he had earlier arrested] in my car, and I made sure there was enough room for the ambulance to get in.”

-"And once they got it, I held the door open for him," MacKnight said.
-"It was the worst thing you ever saw.
-And that, obviously, was the last time I saw him."
+“And once they got in, I held the door open for him,” MacKnight said.
+“It was the worst thing you ever saw.
+And that, obviously, was the last time I saw him.”

 Post a comment as